SciBorgs/SciGuides/projects/DifferentialDrive.md

 Make sure that you've read through the [unit testing guide](/reference-sheets/UnitTests.md)!

-We're going to use unit tests to make sure that all of the logic we're using to control our drivetrain is working as expected.
+In robot code, we use unit tests to make sure that all of the logic we're using to control our drivetrain is working as expected.

 We'll start it by creating a `DriveTest.java` file in `test/robot/` folder.
 In order to test our drivetrain, we're going to need to have a Drive subsystem in our testing class: